CarlosAMolina/cmoli.es/src/wiki/nginx/headers.md

     location ~* \.(css|js|jpg|png)$ { # Example case insensitive for these extensions.
         add_header Cache-Control public; # Means the resource can be cached. add_header Pragma public;
-        add_header Vary Accept-encoding; # Means the response can vary based on the request header except encoding expires 1h;
+        add_header Vary Accept-encoding; # Means the response can vary based on the request header expires 1h;
     }
 }